XDagger/xdagj/docs/Build_Test_Environment.md

   [ip2: port2] :Miner connection IP.

-**2、Set up test network environment for Java**
+**2、Set up test environment for Java**

-​	Modify the NodeIP attribute in the Config class to the IP set in netdb-testnet.txt and netdb-white-testnet.txt.
+​	Modify the NodeIP attribute in the Config class to the ip set in netdb-testnet.txt and netdb-white-testnet.txt.

 ​	①Start  in IDEA